Rooted in Rights Digital Collection

 Border Narratives: Stories of People with Disabilities Living at the U.S.-Mexico Border

-Rooted in Rights, a program of Disability Rights Washington, partnered with Disability Rights Arizona (formerly Arizona Center for Disability Law) to connect with disabled folks living in the US-Mexico border region interested in sharing their experiences through mobile video storytelling.
+With funding from Borealis Philanthropy, Rooted in Rights a program of Disability Rights Washington partnered with Disability Rights Arizona (formerly Arizona Center for Disability Law) to connect with disabled folks living along the U.S.-Mexico border region interested in sharing their experiences through mobile video storytelling.

-You can watch the stories of Alisha Vasquez of Tucson, Arizona; Daniel Martínez of Brownsville, Texas; Lawrence Brown III of El Paso, Texas; and Amalia Mondragón of El Paso, Texas.
+You can watch and listen to the stories of Alisha Vasquez of Tucson, Arizona; Daniel Martínez of Brownsville, Texas; Lawrence Brown III of El Paso, Texas; and Amalia Mondragón of El Paso, Texas.

 Related: Special Collections open by appointment only April 7 to September (March 14, 2025)